craftingcity/The-Known-World/Game Notes/Prenotes/Prenotes Mar 05 22.md

 Safest path goes down to the end of the Duergar territories, through [[Deepburrow]] and then past the grazing fields and then toward [[Ungaethram]].

 # During Play
+"will probably find fire lichen by Ootool"

-Kursk yells for assistance against the undead threat
+Kursk yells for assistance against the undead duergar threat

+new zone
+5, 10, 2, 1

+The party leaves the [[Heilich-Muwwoq]] cavern, entering a 10 foot tunnel with no offshoots.

+its been 9 days